MenciusChin/data-engineering-final-project/README.md

 *loadinghelper.py* This file will help data loading, it includes four functions:
 1. Check the negative input variable
 2. Split the geocoded hospital address
-3. Processing of null input variable
+3. Process the null input variable
 4. Get the existing hospital ids for future processing